The log-open correspondence for two-component Looijenga pairs: Introduction

 There is certainly the question whether the techniques that went into the proof of \Cref{thm: intro log-open} can be generalised to cover Looijenga pairs with $l>2$ boundary components as well.
 The most difficult part in this endeavour will most likely be to find an appropriate generalisation of \cite[Theorem A]{GNS23:bicyclic}.
-Moreover, in the case $l\geq 3$ the construction of the toric triple proposed in \cite[Example 6.5]{BBvG2} involves a flop which numerically does the right job but needs to be understood better geometrically when trying to generalise the techniques of this paper to cover this case as well.
+Moreover, in the case $l\geq 3$ the construction of the toric triple proposed in \cite[Example 6.5]{BBvG2} involves a flop which numerically does the right job but needs to be understood geometrically better first in order to generalise the approach of this paper.